 JOHN: Not all of them.

-ALLEN: Right, now the second part of my question is were these saints resurrected just to live again and die or were they resurrected to eternal Glory?
+ALLEN: Right.
+And the second part of my question is were these saints resurrected just to live again and die, or were they resurrected to eternal glory?

 JOHN: Well, it doesn’t say.
 It doesn’t say.

 ALLEN: That was the main question.
 Were they resurrected to –